hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/picture4.png)

-**1.4**	 After clicking create cluster, give name and description to your cluster and type of cluster.
-In  our case we have chosen large type.
+**1.4**	 After clicking Create cluster, give a name and description to your cluster and identify the type of cluster.
+In our case, we have chosen a large type.

 ![](/img/picture5.png)

-**1.5**	 Obtain Kubeconfig for your cluster and launch a Web terminal to access your cluster for further steps in the document.
+**1.5**	 Obtain Kubeconfig for your cluster and launch a Web terminal to access your cluster to handle steps found later in this post.

 From the **Containers** main page, click **Launch Service Console** to launch the HPE Ezmeral Runtime Enterprise.
 Open Kubectl, which allows you to enter commands to communicate with your cluster.